 This is easier said than done of course, but set a guideline to keep the phone away from all liquids.
 This goes for anything from bathtubs, swimming pools or that yummy glass of orange juice every morning.

 Phones and liquid just don’t mix.
 Asurion actually sees a spike in claims filed for water logged phones in the summer months, when families are spending more time at the pool, on the lake or at the beach.
-It’s important to keep phones stored safely away from the water or in a waterproof case.
+It’s important to keep phones stored safely away from the water or in a waterproof case – check out more tips for saving your phone from water damage.

 Since wrapping up the phone in bubble wrap would probably embarrass your kid, get a case for it.
 One that will protect it from day-to-day bumps and bruises.